 Regardless of why they are doing this, it’s a sign they have reached the point of desperation, a point of no return to escape the environment they are in.
 Particularly sensitive fish could also jump before the reason becomes obvious, they just perceive the environment is deteriorating, especially in certain species.

-So make sure that if you find a fish that’s jumped from the tank, that you check the following:
+So make sure that if you find a fish that’s jumped from the tank, you check the following:

 - That the tank water is oxygenated